Lemuel Punderson

 Lemuel Swift Punderson (October 20, 1824 – October 11, 1910) was an engraver and printer in the United States.

 Family

 Members of the Punderson family were among New Haven's earliest settlers.
 John Punderson was recorded as the last living in the city in 1904.

 Career

 Punderson worked in New York City and then New Haven, Connecticut.
 Yale University has a collection of his papers.
-He did engravings from daguerrotype photographs.
+He did engravings from daguerreotype photographs.